 Tokyo National Museum

-Established in 1872, the Tokyo National Museum is the oldest Japanese national museum and the largest museum of art in Japan.
+Established in 1872, the Tokyo National Museum is Japan’s oldest Japanese national museum and the largest museum of art.
 It’s also worth noting that the Tokyo National Museum is one of the largest museums in the world.
-If you’re looking to see some of Japan’s national treasures and a vast collection of cultural and archaeological items, you have to pay this museum a visit.
+If you want to see some of Japan’s national treasures and a vast collection of cultural and archaeological items, you must pay this museum a visit.

 National Museum Of Western Art